 Cashing a Large Check at Bank of America

 If you’re a Bank of America deposit account holder, cashing a check — no matter the amount — is free.
 If you don’t have a deposit account with Bank of America, you can still cash a check issued by Bank of America.
-If the check amount is less than $50, there is no fee; if the check amount is more than $50, there is an $8 per check fee.
+If the check amount is less than $50, there is no fee; if the check amount is more than $50, there is a fee of $8 per check.

 For non-members cashing large checks issued by Bank of America, including cashier’s checks, there is no set limit on the amount that can be cashed.
-However, the check must be “presented for negotiation in person,” a corporate customer service representative explained — meaning that an individual branch may set a limit at the discretion of the manager, after looking at the check, or based on the availability of cash at that branch.
+However, you must present the check in person, meaning that an individual branch may set a limit at the discretion of the manager, after looking at the check, or based on the availability of cash at that branch.

-If you’re not a Bank of America member but have a friend or family member who is an account holder, another option is to endorse the check to that account holder; See our article for Bank of America’s third-party check policy.
+If you’re not a Bank of America member but you have a friend or family member who is an account holder, another option is to endorse the check to that account holder; see our article for more on Bank of America’s third-party check policy.

-For more on cashing a large check, see our article on how to cash a large check without a hold.
+For more on cashing large checks, see our article on how to cash a large check without a hold.

 Is a Bank of America credit card considered an account to cash a check drawn on Bank of America without a fee?
 Thanks